Vasyl Durdynets: Biography and career

 Vasyl Durdynets was born into peasant family in Czechoslovakia before World War II.
-In 1960 he graduated the Law faculty of Ivano Franko Lviv State University.
+In 1960 he graduated in the Law faculty of Ivan Franko Lviv State University.
 In 1958 through 1970 Durdynets was an active member of the Komsomol of Ukraine (1958–1966) and Komsomol (1966–1970) in Lviv, Moscow, and Kyiv.
-In 1970 he became a staff member of the Lviv regional committee of the Communist Party of Ukraine.
+In 1970, he became a staff member of the Lviv regional committee of the Communist Party of Ukraine.

-In 1978 Durdynets was appointed as a deputy and in 1982 he became the first deputy Minister of Internal Affairs of Ukraine, holding the post until February 1991.
+In 1978 Durdynets was appointed a deputy and in 1982 he became the first deputy Minister of Internal Affairs of Ukraine, holding the post until February 1991.
 In March 1990 he was elected as a parliamentary to the Verkhovna Rada (first convocation) as member of the Communist Party of the Soviet Union winning the 230th electoral district in Bobrynets, Kirovohrad Oblast.
 At the first (12th) convocation, Durdynets headed the parliamentary commission on matters of defense and state security and was a non-affiliated member of parliament.
-Since 29 January 1992 in Verkhovna Rada Durdynets served as vice-speaker (first deputy head).
+Since 29 January 1992 in Verkhovna Rada, Durdynets served as vice-speaker (first deputy head).

 To the next convocation Durdynets was reelected as non-affiliated at the 229th electoral district in the same city.
 At the second convocation Durdynets was a leader of deputy group "Center" and the parliamentary commission on fight with organized crime and corruption.
 Simultaneously he also served as the first deputy chairman of the Presidential coordination committee in fight with corruption and organized crime.